 - Wipe off the surplus oil, rubbing well with clean, dry rags to remove all excess.
 Sealers and dye don’t build on wood.
 They also leave a light surface on wood when compared to oils.

 - Allow the wood to dry completely.
 Sealers and dye dey fast.
 However, oils can take anywhere from a few hours to overnight, depending on the degree of oil in the mixture.

-- Sand lightly with fine-grit sandpaper.
-For dyes and sealers, you may ignore this step
+- Sand lightly with a fine-grit sandpaper.
+For dyes and sealers, you may ignore this step.

 - Repeat the process with as many additional coats as required to obtain your desired finish.

 Having adequate knowledge about the various ways on how to treat untreated woods for outdoor use will give you varieties of options to keep your wooden furniture durable for a lifetime.
-While some of the methods are cheap and applicable without an exert, some need to be done by an expert.
+While some of these methods are cheap and applicable without an expert, some need to be done them.

 Nonetheless, we hope this piece of content guide and enlighten you on the various ways to treat untreated woods for outdoor use for better durability.
 Many of these methods do not only make your woods waterproof but weatherproof and resistant to various insects that may destroy the wood.